IvoKara/laravel-docker-installer/README.md

 📥 Lightweight and simple Laravel + Sail project installer

 ## Setup
-To start using the command line tool you will need to clone this repository and run the `install.sh` script
+To start using the command line tool you will need to clone this repository and run the `setup.sh` script:

 ```bash
 git clone https://github.com/IvoKara/laravel-sail-installer.git